Can pets eat Cheese?

 Description

-Cheese is a dairy product made by curdling milk proteins into curds and aging or pressing them into finished forms.
-It is sold as blocks, slices, shreds, sticks, spreads, crumbles, and processed singles.
-In pet homes, cheese is most often encountered as table scraps, training rewards, or cheese-flavored treats.
+Cheese is made by curdling milk proteins into curds and aging or pressing them.
+It's sold as blocks, slices, shreds, spreads, crumbles, and processed cheese singles.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.